SHPE-UTDallas/ResumeBook/README.md

    1. Input the environment variables I provided you to setup your test environment and then hit Save
 1. Go to the root directory of the ResumeBook repository on your computer.
    1. If you've been following along exactly with this tutorial then entering `cd ../..` should put you the root directory
+1. Run `netlify link` in the terminal and choose to link it by repository
 1. Run the command `netlify dev` in your terminal
 1. The ResumeBook web application should now be running on your local machine!